The Board of Directors of The

 (vii) Have the authority to call meetings of the independent Directors;

-(viii) Lead the Board’s annual evaluation of the Chairman of the Board and Chief Executive Officer;
+(viii) Lead the Board’s annual evaluation of the Chairman of the Board and the Chief Executive Officer;

 (ix) Monitor and coordinate with management on corporate governance issues and developments.